koleada/Cyber-Range/Active-Directory/Group-Policy/GPOs-For-Security.md

 -  Mark admin accounts as sensitive and prevent delegation to reduce the risk of credential delegation and ticket forwarding
 -  Audit TGT issuance and TGS requests to get lots of logs and better monitoring capability

-I really spent a lot of time learning about these two foundational authetnication protocols present in Active Directory.
+I really spent a lot of time learning about these two foundational authentication protocols present in Active Directory.
 Both have a huge amount of associated vulnerabilities and require real thought and understanding to properly defend against.

+***

+### Network Authentication Hardening (SMB & LDAP)